opensquiggly/user-docs/080-navigator/03-add-existing-pages.md

 ---
+weight: 30
 Order: 3
 Title: Add Existing Pages
 ---
-# Why Add an Existing Page
+## Why Add an Existing Page

 The following chapters discuss various ways in which you can rearrange your document tree, copy page references to other parts of the document tree, or add an existing page which